- Cancer Information

-Under the National Employment Standards (NES) you have the right to ask for flexible working arrangements if you have at least 12 months of continuous service with your employer.
+Under the National Employment Standards (NES), people with a disability such as cancer have the right to ask for flexible working arrangements if they have at least 12 months of continuous service with their employer.
+Long-term casual employees may also ask for flexible working arrangements.
+For more information, visit fairwork.gov.au.

-- allowing you to work from another office or worksite
+- work from another office or suitable location

-- allowing you to vary your hours, work part-time or job-share.
+- vary your hours, split shifts, work part-time or job share.

-Your proposed changes should be realistic and workable for you and your employer.
-Your company isn’t obliged to agree to all your requests – for example, if you ask to work from 8pm–10pm, three days per week, it may not suit the needs of the workplace.
+Any proposed changes should be realistic and workable for both you and your employer.
+Your organisation isn’t obliged to agree to all your requests.
+For example, if you ask to work 8pm-10pm, three days each week, it may not suit the needs of the workplace.
+Learn some ways to manage flexible working conditions.

-After a few weeks of your new schedule, you can catch up with your manager or human resources department to discuss whether the flexible arrangements are working for both you and your employer.
+After a few weeks of the new schedule, catch up with your manager or human resources department to discuss whether the flexible arrangements are working for both you and your employer.
 You might want to change the arrangement once you know how the treatment is affecting you, or as you start to feel better.